formancehq/stack/sdks/python/docs/apis/tags/PaymentsApi.md

 # **get_connector_task**
 <a name="get_connector_task"></a>
-> bool, date, datetime, dict, float, int, list, str, none_type get_connector_task(connectortask_id)
+> TaskResponse get_connector_task(connectortask_id)

 Read a specific task of the connector

-Get a specific task associated to the connector
+Get a specific task associated to the connector.

 ### Example